ltskinner/machine-learning/books/DICTIONARY_2.md

       - $(A + UCV^{T})^{-1} = A^{-1} - A^{-1}U(C^{-1} + V^{T}A^{-1}U)^{-1}V^{T}A^{-1} $
       - same except for C, which is the I
 - `diagonal matrix`
-  - because only values on the diagonal
+  - only values on the diagonal
-  - multiplication with $\Delta$ just scales the:
+  - multiplication with $\Delta$ scales the:
     - rows of A, if $\Delta A = \lambda_{i}a_{ij} $
     - cols of A, if $A\Delta = a_{ij} \lambda_{j} $
 - `symmetric matrix`